-https://icorating.com/report/exchange-security-report-v-20-update/ not designed to enforce user/ custodian configured policies in secure hardware.
-Therefore, solutions based on traditional HSM's are vulnerable to side channel attacks which target the policy decisions made in software.n

-- Cold storage and multi-signature vaults Most successful hacks have targeted private keys kept online in "hot storage".
+- Wallet aware hardware infrastructure Hardware (HSM) should be wallet aware e.g. have the ability to verify wallet-to-wallet transactions between two wallets have the correct addresses related to the wallet owners to eliminate the risk of internal or 3rd party tampering or substitution with wallet addresses. - Hardware (HSM) enforced security policies Traditional HSM's on the market have been designed for a different purpose than crypto use cases, and so are limited in what they can do.
+These limitations don't affect the use cases for which HSMs were built, like point of sale, traditional payments, and CA's, where secret management, and cryptographic operations are the primary requirement.
+For cryptocurrency custody, enforcement of policies is just as important.
+Security policies should be configurable at the wallet level to enable a range of wallet types (hot to warm to cold) based on the selected security policies.
+Traditional HSM's are not designed to enforce user/custodian configured policies in secure hardware.
+Therefore, solutions based on traditional HSM's are vulnerable to side channel attacks which target the policy decisions made in software.
+Meanwhile, the first HSM vendors have upgraded the functionality of their products to support HSM-enforced security policies, hence rendering the mentioned side-channel attacks useless. - Cold storage and multi-signature vaults Most successful hacks have targeted private keys kept online in "hot storage".
 Consequently, trading platforms/ exchanges have adopted "cold storage" standards, whereby the majority of the CAs are kept offline on "air-gapped" computers/ devices not connected to the internet.
-Cold storage typically involves the use of physical vaults equipped with alarms, locks, and other appropriate security devices and resistant to fire, flood, heat, earthquakes, tornadoes, or other disastrous conditions.
+Cold storage typically involves the use of physical vaults equipped with alarms, locks, and other appropriate security devices and resistant to fire, flood, heat, earthquakes, tornadoes, or other natural disasters.
 Transfer from cold storage to hot storage typically involves multi-signature approaches (e.g. requiring 3 out of 5 signatures). - 2FA, Monitoring and queuing withdrawals An attacker should not be able to disguise a theft as a series of withdrawals from customers.
-Applying 2FA can reduce this risk Queuing withdrawals/ processing withdrawals sequentially can prevent a case where hackers withdraw from multiple wallets at the same time.
+Applying 2FA can reduce this risk.
+Queuing withdrawals/processing withdrawals sequentially can prevent a case where hackers withdraw from multiple wallets at the same time.
 Also, operating a time delay on withdrawals with a review process combined with placing limits on withdrawal amounts offers protection.
 Further, controls should be in place for cases where a withdrawal request exceeds the amount available in the hot wallet.
 For large operations/ operations at scale, an automated risk model that performs these functions and that monitors all withdrawals is essential. - Account statements and client notices Sending digitally signed account statements to customers regularly, using a key that is not on the public server, can allow the customer to identify theft if the trading platform/ exchange has failed to identify it.
-Also, automated client notices in case of any transactions, changes in customer fiat or CA balances and changes that are made to the customers account information can reduce fraud risk. - Encryption and cloning of databases Lack of encryption of data has also allowed for successful hacks.
+Also, automated client notices in case of any transactions, changes in customer fiat or CA balances and changes that are made to the customers account information can reduce fraud risk. - Encryption and cloning of databases - Lack of encryption of data has also allowed for successful hacks.
 Consequently data encryption is key.
-Furthermore, it is prudent to clone important data to a place where an attacker cannot irreversibly modify or delete it from the server. - Protection against phishing emails Successful hacks have also involved phishing emails sent to trading platform/ exchange employees and messages in Skype from seemingly friendly sources.
-Protections against such phishing activity including , spam controls, filters, staff awareness training and automated risk models that try to detect ATO can reduce the risk of staff acting on such phishing emails/ messages, thereby preventing malware from penetrating the servers. - Software integrations Crypto trading platforms/ exchanges should regularly assess the risk of IT systems or software integrations with external parties or affiliates, particularly as they relate to the risk of unauthorised access and theft of client assets in custody, and ensure that appropriate controls are implemented to mitigate the risk. - Internal and external security audits and bug bounties Crypto trading platforms/ exchanges can further strengthen their defences by performing regular internal audits and operational risk reviews (see below) to ensure all processes are
+Furthermore, it is prudent to clone important data to a place where an attacker cannot irreversibly modify or delete it from the server.